Cape Town offers The Best Shark Cage Diving Experience

 AND THEN IT HAPPENS, ‘SHARK AT THE BOAT!’
 CALLS OUT A CREW MEMBER.
 THE SHARK CAGE LID IS OPENED AND THE DIVERS ENTER THE CAGE, PEERING ALL AROUND TO CATCH A GLIMPSE.

 The chum continues to give off an oily scent.
 And then a crew member, positioned on the upper deck, calls out ‘shark approaching from the bow.’
 The remaining crew hone-in, and as the shark nears the surface, her dark, swaying outline is viewed by everyone.
 ‘Divers – down!’ says the dive master.
-The shark cage divers do precisely that, their eyes widening in awe as the 4.3 metre female swims past – majestic, powerful, and graceful – to gently approach the bait line.
+The shark cage divers in Cape Town do precisely that, their eyes widening in awe as the 4.3 metre female swims past – majestic, powerful, and graceful – to gently approach the bait line.
 She continues on past, now swimming beyond the engines and going deep.
 Back in the shark cage and on the boat, the air is still resonating with cries of joy and cheer.
 The dream has been realised – a Great White Shark has been seen.
 Yet the call is to refocus quickly, because she’s coming again, adopting a figure-of-eight circuit around the boat that she maintains for perhaps five minutes, as the allure of the bait line proves irresistible.
 And with each pass the views become more incredible, as the divers take-in her huge dimensions, her girth, her contrasting dark top and brilliant-white belly, her torpedo-like body and her pointed snout.
 And then, seemingly without a flick of her tail, she disappears into the green.
 Gone.

 The guests are ecstatic, as are we – the crew.
 And for us, it is the return of a regular, for we last saw her only two days ago.
 She has been a frequent visitor to the boat for perhaps a fortnight now, and we hope she will stay in these waters for a long time to come.
 She was with us last year too, when she was christened ‘Scarlet’.
 She’s a beauty, and most easily recognisable for the missing ‘tip’ to her left pectoral fin.
 This may have occurred during mating.
 We will almost certainly never know, yet the swelling around the area is thought to indicate the healing process is well under way.